kermitt2/grobid_client_python/Readme.md

 This Python client can be used to process in an efficient concurrent manner a set of PDF in a given directory by the [GROBID](https://github.com/kermitt2/grobid) service.
 It includes a command line for processing PDF on a file system and write results in a given output directory and a library for import in other python scripts.
 The client can also process similarly a list of files with reference strings (one per line).

+## Before you start

+Please be aware that, at the moment, [grobid does not support Windows](https://grobid.readthedocs.io/en/latest/Troubleshooting/#windows-related-issues).
+If you are a Windows user, don't worry.
+You can [run grobid at ease via Docker](https://grobid.readthedocs.io/en/latest/Grobid-docker/).

 ## Build and run

 You need first to install and start the *grobid* service, latest stable version, see the [documentation](http://grobid.readthedocs.io/).
 It is assumed that the server will run on the address `http://localhost:8070`.
 You can change the server address by editing the file `config.json`.